| Study Dates | 2019 to 2025 |

 Delta-X

-The Delta Exchange (Delta-X) mission was a 5-year campaign to study the Mississippi River Delta, which is growing and sinking in different areas.
+The Delta Exchange (Delta-X) mission was a multi-year NASA Earth Venture Suborbital-3 campaign to study the Mississippi River Delta, which is subsiding and shrinking in some areas and growing in others.

 Principal Investigator